If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Unused Graphics

-There are three different sprite designs for Marian when she appears just before the final battle in Mission 9.
-The first one from the left is the one that is actually used in the game, while the other two are unused designs.
+There are three different sprites for Marian, who appears just before the final battle in Mission 9.
+The first one on the left is the one that is used in the game while the other two are unused.

-The manual for Double Dragon III: The Sacred Stones, which features a plot summary of the second game, for some reason uses a screenshot from an early version of the game in which one of Marian's alternate designs is used.
+The manual for Double Dragon III: The Sacred Stones, which features a plot summary of the second game, uses a screenshot from an early version of the game in which one of Marian's unused frames is used.
 The palette also appears to be different from the one used in the final game.

-There are unused text strings in both versions of the game for what appears to be early versions of the ending messages that you'll get when you complete the game on one of the lower difficulty settings in the English version.
+There are unused text strings in all versions of the game for what appears to be early versions of the ending messages that you'll get when you complete the game on one of the lower difficulty settings in the non-Japanese versions.
 Apparently the WARRIOR difficulty was originally called NOVICE.
 There also appears to be a message for when completing the game on SUPREME MASTER (originally called simply MASTER), even though the final version of the game contains no similar message and simply plays the ending sequence.
 These can only be viewed during debugging.

 Regional Differences